sourmash-bio/sourmash/doc/command-line.md

 * `categorize` is an experimental command to categorize many signatures.
 * `watch` is an experimental command to classify a stream of sequencing data.

+Please use the command line option `--help` to get more detailed usage information for each command.

+Note that as of sourmash v3.4, most commands will load signatures from indexed databases (the SBT and LCA formats) as well as from signature files.

 ### `sourmash compute`

 The `compute` subcommand computes and saves signatures for